My rating: 5 of 5 stars

 The “white gaze” refers to an ideology (not to the literal eyes of white readers), one that would read black-authored texts as sociological evidence or narrowly political argument, rather than seeking to find the intellectual and emotional significance of artistic narratives about the cultural and historical particularities of the African-American experience.
 (A skeptic might say, though, that the strenuous avoidance of the white gaze is itself a response to that gaze.)

 Second, as she reveals in her 1984 essay “Rootedness: The Ancestor as Foundation,” Morrison had a pragmatically Marxist understanding that the novel as a literary form is a tool of class consciousness.
-Just as the new middle classes of England in the late 18th and early 19th centuries required myths and manuals and so produced the novels of Richardson, Austen, Dickens, etc., so 20th-century African-Americans, especially those newly urbanized, required similar books of origins and ethics.
+Just as the new middle classes of England in the late 18th and early 19th centuries required myths and manuals and therefore produced the novels of Richardson, Austen, Dickens, etc., so 20th-century African-Americans, especially those newly urbanized, required similar books of origins and ethics.

 Insofar as such imaginative guidebooks are so formally intelligent and powerful that they become classics, they may also prove instructive for very different readers than the first intended audience—think, for example, of a young Toni Morrison reading Jane Austen, or even of the present critic reading Morrison as a teenager.
 She was not a canon-smasher, but a canon-expander; as she said of efforts to revise the literary curriculum in her 2001 C-Span In-Depth interview, “The whole point is to read more not less,” an assertion that flies in the face both of the know-nothing right and the #cancel-happy left.